IP Law: Everything You Need to Know

 - Opponents who wrongfully purchase the secret

-- Workers of the proprietor of the secret
+- Employees of the proprietor of the secret

 - Anybody with any kind of obligation to not disclose the knowledge

-A license is a grant of permission to do one thing with an in any other case protected work or product.
+A license is a grant of permission to do one thing with an otherwise protected work or product.
 A copyright holder can provide permission to different people to repeat their work.
-Licenses grant rights to do manythings like:
+Licenses grant rights to do many things like:

-- Distribute copies of the work to others by rental, sale, or lease, for instance
+- Distribute copies of the work to others by rental, sale, or lease

 - Showcase the work